schranz-search/schranz-search/docs/search_and_filters/index.rst

 EqualCondition
 --------------

-The ``EqualCondition`` is used to filter the result by a specific given value.
+The ``EqualCondition`` is used to filter the result by a specific field value matching a given value.

 .. code-block:: php